Best Places to Retire in Portugal

 Nazaré

-Nazaré has a large number of tourists visiting in the summer for surfing in particular, as its half-moon shaped beach has lots of natural beauty as well as a warm and mild climate.
-The town still has a lively tradition of fishing and the fishmongers still wear the seven skirts traditional wear.
+Nazaré has a large number of tourists visiting in the summer for surfing, in particular, as its half-moon-shaped beach has lots of natural beauty and a warm and mild climate.
+The town still has a lively tradition of fishing, and the fishmongers still wear the seven traditional skirts.

 Leiria

-Being a university town, Leira has a great mix of the ancient architecture and modernity bought by the lively students.
-The castle of the town is built high above and can be seen from many different points in the city.
+Being a university town, Leira has a great mix of ancient architecture and modernity brought by the lively students.
+The castle is built high above the town and can be seen from many different points in the city.
 This central Portuguese town is not number one on the tourist trail but might be a nice place to consider retiring.

 Lisbon